-The primary risk associated with this SPD is the length of time it will take to formally adopt the SPD.
-Although the Draft SPD can be a material consideration from the moment it is published its weight will be very low.
-As a result, the Council will be reliant upon planning applicants to utilise the SPD at their own discretion and to their own benefit when developing planning applications.
-Based on the initial consideration of the relevant policies in the Local Plan and officer's engagement with planning consultants via pre-application services and informal discussions however the publication of this SPD is actively awaited and encouraged.
-As such we consider this risk to be minimal.
+The primary risk associated with this SPD is the length of time it will take to formally adopt the SPD, however this risk has been reduced as the document has already been taken through the first round of consultation as necessary.
+Although the Draft SPD can be a material consideration from the moment it is published, its weight will be very low, this still remains the case.
+As a result the Council continues to be reliant upon planning applicants to utilise the SPD at their own discretion and to their own benefit when developing planning applications.
+Based on the initial consideration of the affected policies of the Local Plan, and officer's engagement with planning consultants via pre-application services and informal discussions, the publication of this SPD is actively awaited and encouraged.
+As such we consider this risk to remain minimal.